- 1/2 cup butter, cubed

 - Place remaining ingredients in a blender; process just until blended.
 Pour over bread.
 Refrigerate, covered, 8 hours or overnight.

 - Preheat oven to 375°.
 Remove French toast from refrigerator while oven heats.
-Bake, uncovered, 35-40 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, until a knife inserted in the center comes out clean, 35-40 minutes.
 Let stand 5-10 minutes.
 Invert to serve.
 Yield: 6 servings.

 Reviews forBananas Foster Baked French Toast

 "Delicious!
 Made it for Mother’s Day and everyone loved it!
 Great flavor, will definitely make again."

 "Flavor was excellent but it was still to runny,even though my oven runs hot.
 So it needed more like 50-60 but I will make this again"

 "i took this to a pot luck and everyone loved it. it is wassy and yummy"